trozware/rev_stacks/README.md

 **SerialTest**

 A stack that demonstrates serial communications, both sending and receiving.
 This will work on Mac or Windows.
 For Macs, you need an adapter that allows one of it's ports to be configured as a serial port.
-Any USB-serial adpater seems to work.
+Any USB-serial adapter seems to work.
 The latest version allows you to set the termination characters for sending and receiving.

 **SMTP_library_demo**

-Stack with library for communicating with an SMTP server and a smaple stack showing hios to use this library.
+Stack with library for communicating with an SMTP server and a sample stack showing how to use this library.

 **Speed**